10 Obstacles to Writing a Book and How to Conquer Them

 [The greatest challenge was] defeating the inner critic, or at least putting the critic’s call on hold.
 The first couple of weeks were tough.
 I think I have rewritten the first chapter four times now.
 But by week three I tamed that monster and started getting on with the book.

-Joan Cory (beargrasspatientpartners.com), a “recovering” biomedical scientist, and Varuni Sinha (fob-ish.com), who lives in her new home of New York City, had to fight the urge to edit as they went.
+Joan Cory, a “recovering” biomedical scientist, and Varuni Sinha (fob-ish.com), who lives in her new home of New York City, had to fight the urge to edit as they went.
 For Joan, this desire stemmed from the nonfiction she was used to writing in the past.

 The most challenging part has been writing the story without worrying in this first draft about the perfect flow of events — and perfection in general.
 I enjoy editing but, in the past, allowed it to get in the way of focus on story.
 I come from a scientific background not a literary one.
 Imagining and crafting a story is a very different exercise than writing terse journal articles, formulaic patent applications, and carefully worded company contracts.